nrasch/nrasch.github.io/_posts/2019-07-26-creating-a-base-laravel-project-template.md

     }
 }
 ```
 This will create not only an admin user, but twenty other random users as well.

+Note that the **_factory(...)_** function in the code above is using the instructions found in the **_database/factories/UserFactory.php_** file to actually create the User objects, populate their attributes, and then save them into the database.

 In order to have the seeder populate the database we add the seeder to the <code class="language-bash">database/seeds/DatabaseSeeder.php</code> file: